dlavino/stopmotion/README.md

 # Stop Motion Python Script
 This project allows user to easily create stop motion animations by capturing frame-by-frame webcam video.
 It was developed to work with a keyboard or external buttons connected to Raspberry Pi GPIO's as command triggers.
-Although it's Raspberry Pi based, can be modified to work at any machine with Python terminal.
+Although it's Raspberry Pi (Raspbian) based, can be modified to work at any machine with Python terminal.

 ### Applications
 - Education
 - Entertainment
 - Infinity and Beyond...

+### Executing
+Just go into *dist/* folder, download into your Raspberry Pi and execute *stopmotion* executable file.

-### Cloning and Running
+### Cloning and Running (source code)
 Clone the code opening the terminal in any folder and running:
 ```
 $ sudo git clone https://github.com/dlavino/stopmotion.git